How The Program Works

 Dollar-cost averaging

-3. Investing
+Investing

-How The Students Access Their Investments
+How Students Access Their Investments

 Graduate high school

-Turn 18 years of age
+Turn 18 years old

 A Typical FGI Session